shan18/shan18.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+My name is Shantanu Acharya.
+I am a Python Developer, my interests lie in Machine Learning and Backend Development.
+I am passionate for coding, love photography, like listening to EDM and pop music, a foodie, interested in latest technology trends, AI and gaming.
+I watch a lot of TV series, Anime and sci-fi movies.
+Die-hard fan of Batman and Star Wars.

+Currently, I am pursuing a Bachelor's degree in **Computer Science and Engineering** at *National Institute of Technology, Mizoram*.

+### Quotes I believe in:
+- > "Work while they are sleeping.
+Learn while they are partying.
+Live like they are dreaming."
+- > "When something is important enough, you do it even if the odds are not in your favor."
+\- *Elon Musk*
+- > "You can't connect the dots looking forward; you can only connect them looking backwards.
+So you have to trust that the dots will somehow connect in your future."
+\- *Steve Jobs*

 What else do you need?

-### my history
+### My history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just [see for yourself](https://www.instagram.com/shan_1.0/?hl=en) and it will answer **all** your questions.